zfazekas/sps-signifcant/README.md

 # Disclaimer

 Please use the data files for replication/reproduction purposes.
 For novel analysis using this dataset, please contact Martin Ejnar Hansen (martin.hansen@brunel.ac.uk) for conditions of data use and citations.

+The analysis was carried out throughout multiple steps, while the author of the script was going back and forth between camelCase, underscore, and other naming conventions.
+Sorry for the inconsistencies.

 # Notes